GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - Clone the [Space Agon repo](https://github.com/TheLanceLord/space-agon-ghack) into your Cloud Shell so you can work with the files contained in that repo:
 - Create an Artifact Registry repository for Docker images.
-- Build a Docker image for the Space Agon web client frontend and push it to your project’s Artifact Registry with the following code:
+- Build a Docker image for the Space Agon web client frontend and push it to your project's Artifact Registry with the following code:

   ```shell
   export REGISTRY=<YOUR-ARTIFACT-REGISTRY-REPO>